nagkumar/angular/angular-coffee-shop/README.md

 `ng build --prod --base-href "https://nagkumar.github.io/angular-coffee-shop/` `ngh angular-cli-ghpages —-dir=dist/angular-coffee-shop` or  `gh-pages -d build` - gh-pages is still not working Open the browser with
 URL [https://nagkumar.github.io/angular-coffee-shop/](https://nagkumar.github.io/angular-coffee-shop/)

+#CleanCode NFRs

+1. Use Classes and Functions a they best fit
+2. Keep all related code of models, services, assets, components etc in page roots
+3. i18n enable the content strings
+4. Take Data from services, which in future can either come from server or from mock
+5. i18n should support both local and also from server
+6. write unit tests using karma/jasmine
+7. write functional e2e tests using pluggable frameworks such as cypress or testcafe
+8. make sure ../../ are removed from references use @package
+9. Identify and separate re-usable components
+10. Identify and write android libs
+11. identify and write extendable angular-schematic
+12. Identify Domain Level Directives, Pipes etc..
+13. Reactive Flow Layout to see view works well both in Mobile and Web
+14. Remove ts-lint and start using es-lint with es6
+15. Migrate to the latest node packages as soon as they come in e.g. Angular-13.x
+16. Use Angular Store for data passing in place of input() and output()
+17. Reduce expressions in html view, make them as methods as much as possible
+18. TypeScript 4.x must use
+19. rxjs must be the latest version
+20. make sure libs used are in the righ block i.e. dependencies and devDependencies
+21. put in place proper .es-lint rules
+22. Run always ide inspections
+23. Prefer to use webstorm
+24. put in place ci/cd/cdd to automate build, do smoke tests and deploy on cloud
+25. use git pages as needed
+26. Do performance testing based on cypress e2e tests using LoadView
+27. Make sure IDE debugging is enabled not the browser one
+28. Make sure proper log framework is used to send console logs to server as needed
+29. use ngx modules such as for build and model dialogs etc
+30. Never have unused code and imports, always format the code as per the guidelines manually or at git commit time
+31. Look at microsoft marketplace for angular https://marketplace.visualstudio.com/items?itemName=loiane.angular-extension-pack, it has some cool things that integrate well with vs code
+32. images/assets all should be optimized and should be organized as per the web and mobile overrides if it happens
+33. Use scss as much as possible
+34. Use only active opensource libraries never the ones which are not maintained
+35. Do security checks and leakages in automated way
+36. Use different line braces or make it auto formatable as per the developers code style upon check-in and check-out
+37. write proper shell scripts, that makes developers build, launch and test times as min as possible.
+38. Publish reusable components, libraries for the organisation to use it across the products/projects
+39.